trealla-prolog/trealla-OLDv1/README.md

 	spawn(G,P1,P2) :- fork, call(G,P1,P2).
 	...

-In practice *spawn* calls a special version of *fork* that limits the number of such concurrent tasks (currently set at 4).
-Excess tasks will pipeline, as one task finishes another will be started.
-The normal *fork* is not limited.
+In practice *spawn* calls a special version of *fork/0* that limits the number of such concurrent tasks (see the *cpu_count* flag, initially set at 4).
+Excess tasks will be scheduled as tasks finish.

 An example: